 It’s your worst nightmare come true.
-You’re stranded on an infrequently travelled road during a horrible blizzard.
+You’re stranded on an infrequently traveled road during a horrible blizzard.
 Snow is falling quickly.
 Visibility is low.
-You’ve called for help (or tried to), and you are waiting anxiously for help to arrive.
+You’ve called for help (or tried to) and are waiting anxiously for help to arrive.

-Sounds like the beginning of a horror movie, and in many ways this situation is more likely to occur in a film than real life.
-However, even though the chances of this scenario are slim, and most of this list is common sense, during emergency situations you can never take for granted what you do or do not know.
+It sounds like the beginning of a horror movie, and in many ways, this situation is more likely to occur in a film than in real life.
+However, even though the chances of this scenario are slim, and most of this list is common sense, during emergency situations, you can never take for granted what you do or do not know.
 Just in case, we’ve got you covered.
-Refresh your safety knowledge with these seven common sense measuresto remember if you’re ever stuck in a car during a bad snowstorm.
+Refresh your safety knowledge with these seven common-sense measures to remember if you’re ever stuck in a car during a bad snowstorm.
 We advise printing this list out.
 You know…just in case.

 KEEP THE HEAT ON FOR AS LONG AS POSSIBLE

 Sure.
 This sounds incredibly obvious, which is why it’s first on the list.
-Try to keep the heat on for as long as possible while also making sure you conserve energy if you are not sure how long it might be before help arrives.
+Try to keep the heat on for as long as possible while also ensuring you conserve energy if you are unsure how long it might be before help arrives.